Users can be organised into Groups, which can be created for different office locations, departments, regions or teams.

 3. Set folder privacy

-Groups are linked to folders and folder privacy, where you can set specific folders to only be visible for certain groups.
-To define the privacy setting for a folder just hover the mouse on the folder and click on Set folder privacy, then define which groups should be able to see that folder.
+Groups are linked to folders and folder privacy, where you can set specific folders to only be visible to certain groups.
+To define the privacy settings for a folder just hover the mouse on the folder and click on Set folder privacy, then define which groups should be able to see that folder.
+You can also set privacy settings for sub-folders - in this case, you can only select more stringent privacy rules than what defined for the parent folder.

 Note: You can see which folders are public and which ones are restricted to specific groups by looking at their icon layout.